Before we get into solving absolute value equations, let's first quickly review what the term "absolute value" means.

 Did you notice how in the above examples, the answers of 10 and 55 were the same for two different expressions?

 This concept will play an important role as we solve absolute value equations.
-Pay careful attention because many of your equations with have two answers.
+Pay careful attention because many of your equations will have two answers.

 You must remember that when you are solving an absolute value equation, you will want to write two separate equations to solve.
 This is because the value inside of the absolute value bars can be positive or negative to result in the same answer.

 Let's take a look at another similar example just to clarify any problems or questions.

 I hope that you are feeling more comfortable with absolute value equations.
 There is a time when you may not have a solution.
 Yes, there always has to be tricks, just to keep you on your toes.